GoogleCloudPlatform/iot-device-sdk-embedded-c/doc/porting_guide.md

 # Introduction

-To port the Google Cloud IoT Edge Embedded C Client to new platforms, you'll need to:
+To port the Google Cloud IoT Device SDK for Embedded C to new platforms, you'll need to:

-* Adapt the make build environment to your toolchain
+* Adapt the make build environment to your toolchain.
-* Write the code for a custom Board Support Package (BSP) implementation to tie client functionality to the device SDK
+* Write the code for a custom Board Support Package (BSP) implementation to tie SDK functionality to the device/platform SDK.

 This document contains two main sections: Building and Porting.

 **Building** describes how to configure the provided makefile system to build different library configurations on a host/target POSIX system.
 This section will help you understand the build system before you attempt to cross-compile to an embedded target.

-**Porting** describes the steps you can take to implement a version of the Board Support Package (BSP) to run the client on your target embedded device.
-This section also walks you through defining the make variables required to build a client static library for your target.
+**Porting** describes the steps you can take to implement a version of the Board Support Package (BSP) to run the SDK on your target embedded device.
+This section also walks you through defining the make variables required to build a SDK static library for your target.

 ## Audience and scope
-This document is intended for developers of embedded devices who have access to the source code of the [Google Cloud IoT Edge Embedded C Client](https://github.com/googlecloudplatform/iot-edge-sdk-embedded-c) and want to run it on their custom device SDK.
+This document is intended for developers of embedded devices who have access to the source code of the [Google Cloud IoT Device SDK for Embedded C](https://github.com/googlecloudplatform/iot-device-sdk-embedded-c) and want to run it on their custom device SDK.

-This document provides details of the C Client's build steps, build configuration flags, and the location of the functions needed to port the client to new platforms.
+This document provides details of the SDK's build steps, build configuration flags, and the location of the functions needed to port the SDK to new platforms.

-For general information about the Embedded C Client's features and application usage, see the Google Cloud IoT Edge Embedded C Client User Guide in `docs/user_guide.md` within the client repository.
+For general information about the IoT Device SDK's features and application usage, see the IoT SDK's User Guide in `docs/user_guide.md` in the IoT Device SDK's repository.

 ## Notes about the codebase

-The Embedded C Client has been designed to accommodate a variety of IoT devices.
-Default host/target support is provided for POSIX systems (tested on Ubuntu Linux), and the client has also been tested on RTOS and no-OS devices.
+The IoT Device SDK has been designed to accommodate a variety of IoT devices.
+Default host/target support is provided for POSIX systems (tested on Ubuntu Linux), and the SDK has also been tested on RTOS and no-OS devices.

 Most of the codebase is cross-platform and resides in the `src/libiotc/` directory.
 Platform-specific code is in the `src/bsp/` directory.